 The Navy STEM Program

-The UConn–URI Navy STEM Coalition is a regional partnership between the University of Connecticut and the University of Rhode Island advancing STEM education and workforce development aligned with U.S. Navy science and technology priorities, particularly in the maritime and submarine sectors.
+The UConn–URI Navy STEM Coalition is a regional partnership between the University of Connecticut and the University of Rhode Island that advances STEM education and workforce development aligned with U.S. Navy science and technology priorities, particularly in the maritime and submarine sectors.

-Established in 2017 with support from the Office of Naval Research and subsequent Department of Defense investments, the UConn-URI Navy STEM Coalition responds to workforce demands in a nationally significant hub for naval operations and submarine manufacturing.
-Its core mission is to build a sustained, inclusive, education-to-career pipeline, spanning K–12 through higher education while igniting a passion for STEM in all its participants.
+Established in 2017 with support from the Office of Naval Research, the Coalition was created to address growing workforce demands in a nationally significant hub for naval operations and submarine manufacturing.
+Its mission is to build a sustained, inclusive education-to-career pipeline spanning K–12 through higher education, while inspiring long-term interest in STEM fields.

 Working closely with government and industry partners, including General Dynamics Electric Boat, the Coalition connects academic institutions with real-world naval challenges and workforce pathways.
 Through integrated STEM outreach, teacher professional development, research opportunities, and specialized coursework, the UConn–URI Navy STEM Coalition strengthens regional capacity, supports national defense readiness, and contributes to the long-term vitality of the U.S. naval science and engineering workforce.